cuba-platform/frontend/packages/front-generator/src/generators/react-typescript/app/template/README.md

 ```bash
 $ ./gradlew npm_run_start
 ```
+> There is a known [bug](https://github.com/srs/gradle-node-plugin/issues/339) in gradle node plugin which does not
+> kill JS development server on task interruption.

-> Hot deploy from Studio (to development Tomcat) is not supported.
+> Hot deploy from Studio to the Tomcat is not supported.

 #### Build scripts